 WHO: Every nonresident or resident alien (Non-U.S. Citizen) visa/status holder in the U.S. who has earned U.S. income must file an annual tax return and/or a statement to substantiate their status with the Internal Revenue Service (IRS) AND the State of Louisiana.

-Resident/Non-Resident status for tax purposes is not related to residency status for immigration purposes.
+Resident/Non-Resident status for tax purposes is not always the same as residency status for immigration purposes.

 Nonresident visa holders must file tax returns on Form 1040NR, ‘U.S. Nonresident Alien Income Tax Return,' or Form 1040NR-EZ, ‘U.S. Income Tax Return for Certain Nonresident Aliens with No Dependents.'
 They must also attach Form 8843 to prove that they are nonresidents of the U.S. for tax purposes (This form may be required even if you are not required to file a return).
 More information about Non-Resident forms can be found here.

 WHEN: If you are a resident or nonresident alien who earned wages subject to withholding, you must mail your federal tax return on or before April 15th.
 Louisiana State tax returns are due on or before May 15th.
 Remember that statements and tax returns for the current year cannot be filed before January 1 of the following year.

 WHERE: All nonresident alien tax returns and statements are mailed to the IRS Service Center in Philadelphia.
 All resident alien tax returns are mailed to the address included on the form’s instructions.

 Before mailing your return to the IRS or the State of Louisiana, you should make and keep a photocopy of your completed tax forms and any documentation submitted with them.
 In addition to maintaining good tax records, you will probably need a copy of any previous tax returns to complete your current return.
 If the IRS or the State of Louisiana should question your return, you cannot respond properly without an exact copy of the documents you submitted.
 As the IRS charges a fee to send you a photocopy of your return, it is much less expensive to make your own copy.